Intellectual Property Rights

 Object of the Protected Mark

-Mark means any sign capable of being represented graphically in the form of drawings, logos, names, words, letters, numerals, colors arrangement, in 2 (two) and/or 3 (three) dimensional shape, sounds, holograms, or combination of 2 (two) or more of those elements to distinguish goods and/or services produced by a person or legal entity in trading goods and/or services.
-Pursuant to Article 2 (2) Law No. 20/2016, marks comprises:
+Marks refer to any signs capable of being represented graphically in the form of drawings, logos, names, words, letters, numerals, colors arrangement, in 2 (two) and/or 3 (three) dimensional shape, sounds, holograms, or combination of 2 (two) or more of those elements.
+This is in order to distinguish goods and/or services produced by a person or legal entity in trading goods and/or services.
+Pursuant to Article 2 (2) Law No. 20/2016, marks comprises of the following:

-Trademarks, means any mark used for goods traded collectively by a person or several persons or a legal entity to distinguish other similar goods; and
+1. Trademarks, means any mark used for goods traded collectively by a person or several persons or a legal entity to distinguish from other similar goods; and

-Service marks, means any mark used for services traded by a person or several persons collectively or legal entity to distinguish other similar services.
+2. Service marks, means any mark used for services traded by a person or several persons collectively or legal entity to distinguish from other similar services.

 Besides trademarks and service marks, Law No. 20/2016 also recognizes collective marks.
-Collective mark means any mark used for goods and/or services entailing similar characteristics concerning nature, general characteristic, quality of goods or services as well as supervision that will be traded by several persons or entities to distinguish with other similar goods and/or services.
+Collective marks refer to any marks used for goods and/or services entailing similar characteristics concerning the nature, general characteristic, quality of goods or services as well as supervision that will be traded by several persons or entities to distinguish from other similar goods and/or services.

-A right on mark, the exclusive right granted by the state to a registered mark owner for a definite period to use their mark or authorize others to do otherwise, is obtained after the mark is registered.
-One of the important things to note in registering mark to be able being protected by law is the element of distinctive.
-This is because the main function of a mark is so that consumers can characterize a product (both goods and services) owned by the company so that it can be distinguished from other similar or identical products of other companies owned by its competitors.
+The right to a mark, referring to the exclusive right granted by the state to a registered mark owner for a definite period to use their mark or authorize others to do otherwise, is obtained after the mark is registered.
+One crucial aspect when registering a mark for legal protection is its distinctive element.
+This is vital because the primary functions of a mark is to enable consumers to identify a product (goods and/or services) owned by the company, thereby distinguishing it from similar or identical products owned by its competitors.
 Signs are deemed to have no distinctiveness if they are too simple, such as a line or a period, or are too complex so that they are not clear.

 Subject of Mark

-Mark owner is a party who has right on registered mark granted by the state to use their own mark for a definite period.
-Moreover, other parties may also use the registered mark in the event that they are authorized by the mark owner.
+A mark owner is the party who has right to a registered mark granted by the state to use their own mark for a definite period.
+Moreover, other parties may also use the registered mark if they are authorized to do so by the mark owner.

 Filing an Application for the Mark

-It is worth to note that a mark cannot be registered, or its application is rejected in the event that such mark falls under certain conditions, which is elaborated on the table below.
+It is worth noting that a mark cannot be registered or rejected if it falls under certain conditions, of which are elaborated in the table below.

 Non-registrable and Rejected Marks